enijkamp/HS-FRAME/code_aot/readme.txt

 Part II: Dependencies
 ---------------------

-The code requires the following Matlab toolboxes to be installed:

-- Parallel Computing Toolbox
-- Neural Network Toolbox

-In addition, the Matlab mex compiler must be configured for the compilation of C.
+The code requires the Matlab mex compiler to be configured for the compilation of C.

 The package includes the external libraries liblinear 2.11-1 (multi-core variant) and piotrs toolbox 3.50.